llpeterson/applications/multimedia.md

 	<figcaption>Message flow for a basic SIP session.</figcaption>
 </figure>

-The first response message in this figure is the provisional response , which indicates that the message was received without error by the caller's proxy.
-Once the `invite` is delivered to Larry's phone, it alerts Larry and responds with a message.
+The first response message in this figure is the provisional response `100 trying`, which indicates that the message was received without error by the caller's proxy.
+Once the `invite` is delivered to Larry's phone, it alerts Larry and responds with a `180 ringing` message.
 The arrival of this message at Bruce's computer is a sign that it can generate a "ringtone."
-Assuming Larry is willing and able to communicate with Bruce, he could pick up his phone, causing the message to be sent.
+Assuming Larry is willing and able to communicate with Bruce, he could pick up his phone, causing the message `200 OK` to be sent.
 Bruce's computer responds with an `ACK`, and media (e.g., an RTP-encapsulated audio stream) can now begin to flow between the two parties.
 Note that at this point the parties know each others' addresses, so the `ACK` can be sent directly, bypassing the proxies.
 The proxies are now no longer involved in the call.
 Note that the media will therefore typically take a different path through the network than the original signalling messages.
 Furthermore, even if one or both of the proxies were to crash at this point, the call could continue on normally.
-Finally, when one party wishes to end the session, it sends a `BYE` message, which elicits a response under normal circumstances.
+Finally, when one party wishes to end the session, it sends a `BYE` message, which elicits a `200 OK` response under normal circumstances.

 There are a few details that we have glossed over.
 One is the negotiation of session characteristics.
 Perhaps Bruce would have liked to communicate using both audio and video but Larry's phone only supports audio.
-Thus, Larry's phone would send an SDP message in its describing the properties of the session that will be acceptable to Larry and the device, considering the options that were proposed in Bruce's `invite`.
+Thus, Larry's phone would send an SDP message in its `200 OK` describing the properties of the session that will be acceptable to Larry and the device, considering the options that were proposed in Bruce's `invite`.
 In this way, mutually acceptable session parameters are agreed to before the media flow starts.

 The other big issue we have glossed over is that of locating the correct device for Larry.
-First, Bruce's computer had to send its `invite` to the proxy.
+First, Bruce's computer had to send its `invite` to the `cisco.com` proxy.
 This could have been a configured piece of information in the computer, or it could have been learned by DHCP.
-Then the proxy had to find the proxy.
+Then the `cisco.com` proxy had to find the `princeton.ed` proxy.
 This could be done using a special sort of DNS lookup that would return the IP address of the SIP proxy for the domain.
 (We'll discuss how DNS can do this in the next section.)
-Finally, the proxy had to find a device on which Larry could be contacted.
+Finally, the `princeton.ed` proxy had to find a device on which Larry could be contacted.
 Typically, a proxy server has access to a location database that can be populated in several ways.
 Manual configuration is one option, but a more flexible option is to use the *registration* capabilities of SIP.

 A user can register with a location service by sending a SIP `register` message to the "registrar" for his domain.
 This message creates a binding between an "address of record" and a "contact address."
-An "address of record" is likely to be a SIP URI that is the well-known address for the user (e.g., ) and the "contact address" will be the address at which the user can currently be found (e.g., ).
-This is exactly the binding that was needed by the proxy in our example.
+An "address of record" is likely to be a SIP URI that is the well-known address for the user (e.g., `sip:larry@princeton.edu`) and the "contact address" will be the address at which the user can currently be found (e.g., `sip:larry@llp-ph.cs.princeton.edu`).
+This is exactly the binding that was needed by the proxy `princeton.edu` in our example.

 Note that a user may register at several locations and that multiple users may register at a single device.
 For example, one can imagine a